Neema-francis/E-Stock-Market/README.md

 - [x]  Create the AWS DynamoDB using Cloudformation
 - [x]  Deploy and Run the application on AWS EC2
 - [ ]  Try to optimize few of the operations like scan()
-- [ ]  Store the Logs in the Logstash
+- [ ]  Store and Process the Logs via the ELK.
-- [ ]  Run Application using Nginx Gateway
+- [x]  Run Application using Nginx
 - [ ]  Write the Tests Cases using Pytest

 ### API Reference